Taiwodave/movie_app_state_management_flutter/README.md

     /profile_selection
 ```

-The business logic and screen flows are identical for each app, but things are wired up differently depending on which state management solution is used.
+The business logic and screen flows are identical for each app, but the semantics change depending on which state management package is used.
 This makes it easy to compare and constrast different solutions.

 ## Supported state management solutions